Hofknecht/SystemTrayMenu/README.md

 SystemTrayMenu is a free, open-source start menu alternative for Microsoft Windows.
 It offers a clear, personalized menu in the system tray.
 Files, links and folders are organized in several levels as drop-down menus.

-We are using C# and .Net Core 3.1
+We are using C# and .Net Core 3.1 (.NET 6 in next version)

 ![20200812_125923](https://user-images.githubusercontent.com/52528841/90009201-ee0c9680-dc9d-11ea-9b8a-b34108152f9b.gif)
 ![20200812_130823](https://user-images.githubusercontent.com/52528841/90009212-f1078700-dc9d-11ea-943a-d5fde4d6f2dc.gif)